Swiss Travel Pass Calculator: Find Your Best Option

 Best Value Pass: Swiss Half Fare Card

-Important considerations: Unlike all-inclusive passes, the Half Fare Card requires purchasing individual tickets for each journey at the discounted rate.
-This is straightforward with the SBB mobile app or ticket machines, but travelers less comfortable with smartphone apps may find station ticket counters more convenient (though potentially with longer wait times during peak season).
+*** Important note: The Half Fare Card requires purchasing individual tickets for each journey at the discounted rate.
+This is straightforward via the SBB app or at ticket machines, but travellers less comfortable with smartphone apps may find the Jungfrau Pass’s all-inclusive simplicity worth the small premium.

 Key Cost Drivers